ZacharyWesterman/subsonic-kiosk/README.md

 It's very much a WIP (there's not even a UI yet!) but by the end, any audio should be able to be browsed and played.

+[The documentation](https://zacharywesterman.github.io/subsonic-kiosk) is automatically generated with Doxygen.
+Check it out for a breakdown of the internals.

 # Road Map
 - File System
   - [x] Allow disconnecting/reconnecting at run-time